Kate Frykberg - Chairperson

 Ko Puketeraki te marae

-Jenn is the Project Leader for the Ngāi Tahu Fund and the Marae Development Fund.
+Jenn is the Manager for the Ngāi Tahu Fund and the Marae Development Fund.

 The Ngāi Tahu Fund is an initiative to provide resources to Ngāi Tahu whānui, rūnanga, hapū and whānau groups to support the development of Ngāi Tahu cultural excellence.
 The purpose of the Marae Development Fund is to assist with the resourcing of the development of Ngāi Tahu marae, in particular large capital works projects and maintenance related activities.